Fishing Wagon Train Lake

 Guide to fishing for largemouth bass, channel catfish, black crappie, walleye, bluegill, redear sunfish, yellow perch, wiper and muskie at Wagon Train Lake in Nebraska.

 For those who enjoy slower-paced water sport activities, Wagon Train Lake is an ideal getaway.
-All boats are allowed on the lake, but a 5-mile per hour speed limit is in force everywhere on the lake.
+There is a 5 mile per hour speed limit everywhere on the lake.
 This 315-acre lake located in the southeast corner of the state, is ideal for kayaks, canoes and non-powered boats of all kinds.
+The lake is home to largemouth bass, bluegill, crappie, muskie, wiper, channel catfish, and walleye.
+There is a nice boat ramp with a dock on the east side of the lake where Park Road intersects the lake.

 Primary fish species residing in Wagon Train Lake